SMUnlimited/AMAI/README.md

 It is suggested to create a subfolder in your "maps" folder like "maps\AMAI" and copy the maps you intend to use AMAI with there.
 For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of official maps.

-- Run *InstallTFTtoMap* from a windows commandline or powershell, to install AMAI to maps e.g `InstallTFTToMap.bat "C:\mymap.w3m"`
+- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m"` and press enter to install AMAI to maps
-- Alternatively for complex installs if you have `perl` installed you can run `InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` to install AMAI to all maps in a directory and subdirectories.
+- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
 - After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

 ## Notes